 Updated: September 3rd, 2018

 What is Oculus Santa Cruz?

 Originally announced at Oculus Connect 3 in 2016, the Santa Cruz project represents “the future” of Facebook’s long-term vision for VR hardware, positioned between Gear VR and Rift, aiming to deliver a high-end VR experience without the need for external sensors or a PC connection.
-Santa Cruz has many similarities in design and features to the Oculus Rift, but is a self-contained system, using an internal processor, displays, battery, and sensors for the same kind of positional (AKA 6DOF) tracking found on high-end tethered headset.
+Santa Cruz has many similarities in design and features to the Oculus Rift, but it isn’t the ‘Rift 2’; instead it’s a self-contained system, using an internal processor, displays, battery, and sensors for the same kind of positional (AKA 6DOF) tracking found on high-end tethered headset.
 That means it doesn’t rely on a host device like a connected computer or docked smartphone.

 What Are the Oculus Santa Cruz Specs?